Glossary of Mythopoetic Terms in the Sky-Veil Cosmology

 ✦ Nearness - Not spatial proximity but a mode of disclosure—the drawing-near of Being itself in moments of unveiled significance.
 It conveys a presence that is not fully present, a proximity that is not measurable, but rather experienced in the heart’s intuition and the soul’s readiness.

 In Heideggerian terms, nearness belongs to the mystery of Being’s self-showing (aletheia).
 It is the threshold where the veil stirs but does not part, where the divine does not arrive as an object but becomes luminously felt.
-Nearness is not what we possess but what approaches us, like the breeze that carries meaning without sound.
+Nearness is not what we possess but what approaches us, like the breeze that carries meaning without language.
 It is the quiet shimmer before revelation—the silent resonance that moves before the Word.

 In the Sky-Veil, nearness is the air the wanderer breathes when the heralds pass by, the fragrance of the rose before it is seen, the warmth of the flame before it is touched.
 It is the grace of Being brushing against the soul, unseizing, ungraspable, yet unmistakably there.